-One-Parent Family Payment and half rate Maternity Benefit
+One-Parent Family Payment and Half Rate Maternity Benefit

-If you return to work after 26 weeks of maternity leave then you may still be eligible for the One-Parent Family Payment, depending on your income from employment, as the first €165 of earnings are ignored for the purposes of OFP.
-Half of your income from employment, of more than €165 per week, is assessed as means and therefore a reduced payment of OPF may be made, in addition to your earnings from work.
+If you return to work after 26 weeks of maternity leave then you may still be eligible for the One-Parent Family Payment, depending on your income from employment.
+The first €165 you earn is ignored for the purposes of calculating your assessed means for the OFP payment.
+Half of the balance is assessed as means and a reduced OPF payment may be made, in addition to your earnings from work.

-If you are parenting alone and caring for an adult (such as a parent or sibling) or your child (for whom Domiciliary Care Allowance is payable), they you may qualify for both One-Parent Family Payment and half-rate Carer’s Allowance provided you continue to meet the qualifying conditions for both payments.
+If you are parenting alone and caring for an adult (such as a parent or sibling) or a child for whom Domiciliary Care Allowance is payable, you may qualify for both One-Parent Family Payment and half-rate Carer’s Allowance provided you continue to meet the qualifying conditions for both payments.
 You would be paid both payments until your youngest child is 16.
-You can also receive an increase for any other qualified children up until the age of 18 (or 22 if in full time education), whilst half-rate Carer’s Allowance and One Parent Family Payment is being paid.
+You can also receive an increase for any other qualified children up until the age of 18 (or 22 if in full time education), while half-rate Carer’s Allowance and One Parent Family Payment are being paid.

 If you are a carer and living with the person you are caring for, you may qualify for the Household Benefits Package, which includes an allowance towards Electricity, Natural Gas or Bottled Gas Refill Allowance and a Free TV Licence.

-You will not qualify for the Fuel Allowance on Carer’s Allowance alone, but if you are on another payment such as OPF you can qualify for it.
+You will not qualify for the Fuel Allowance on Carer’s Allowance alone, but if you are on another payment such as OFP you can qualify for it.
 The person you are caring for may be entitled to Fuel Allowance in their own right also.
 Fuel Allowance is paid, generally between the months of October and April, to people on certain long term social welfare payments.
 It is to assist people on low incomes with heating their home.
-It is a payment of €28 (from January 2021) per week on top of the usual payment.
+It is a payment of €33 (from 12 October 2021) per week .
 It may sometimes be extended for a few weeks, if the winter has been an especially harsh one.
 In 2022, extra payments were made in March and May 2022.

 Carer’s leave allows for employees, who have been working for their employer for a minimum of 12 months, to leave their work on a temporary basis, in order to provide full time care and attention to someone in need.
 The minimum is 13 weeks and the maximum is 104 weeks.
 Carer’s leave is unpaid leave however you may be eligible for either Carer’s